 1. Find yourself.
 Take time to do some soul searching and rediscover your goals, passions, and hobbies.
 Far too often when we are in unhealthy relationships we lose sight of who we are.
+A way to discover yourself is digging into the past to when you were a child to see the relationships you had going on around you, and how you reacted to them.
+If this theory starts to get your interest try The Truly Charming.
 Go ahead and try that new Yoga class, practice running for that 5k, or dust off your paint brushes.
 Spend some time getting to know your interests, likes, dislikes, and aspirations.

 2. Go ahead and cry.
 It’s alright to acknowledge your relationship ending.
 Give yourself permission to cry, eat a pint of ice cream, and tune the radio to easy listening classics.
 You can grieve, but the key to this is to limit the amount of time you devote to being sad or remorseful.
 Do it once or twice and then move on.
 You have a lot to look forward to and wasting precious time on the past won’t change how things happened or ended.